dortania/OpenCore-Install-Guide/troubleshooting/kernel-debugging.md

 For most part, there's fairly minimal changes required.
 Main things we recommend are DEBUG version of **OpenCore** and all your **kexts**.
 This can help ensure you get all the necessary data, see here for more details on OpenCore debugging: [OpenCore debugging](./debug.md)

-Besides just using DEBUg variants of OpenCore and kexts, these tools can also help out greatly:
+Besides just using DEBUG variants of OpenCore and kexts, these tools can also help out greatly:

 * [DebugEnhancer.kext](https://github.com/acidanthera/DebugEnhancer/releases)
   * Helps greatly with kernel debugging